2026 Girls in Tech Conference Workshops

 In this hands-on workshop, participants use Google’s Teachable Machine to create a simple recycling classifier.
 Working with everyday items, participants will collect and label data, train a model, and test how well it can distinguish between recyclable and non-recyclable materials.
 We will discuss how lighting, backgrounds, camera angles, and surrounding environments affect model accuracy.
 Participants will discuss real-world challenges in waste sorting, reflect on how AI can support sustainability efforts, and consider the limitations and biases of AI in environmental applications.
 The session combines experimentation with critical thinking about technology and its role in protecting our environment.

-Using the Microbit microcontroller, students learn the basics of controlling electricity.
-Microbits are pocket-sized computers that can be creatively customized and controlled through synced code.
-They can be used to create robots, musical instruments and more.
+Using the Arduino Uno microcontroller, students learn the basics of controlling electricity.
+Arduinos can be used to create robots, monitor sensors, and more.
+In this workshop they will build and program their own circuit board.